 - Don’t forget the bread!
 Eggs in Hell without bread is a huge mistake.
-My favorite sides to this dish are toasted baguettes, naan, or garlic bread.
+Toasted baguettes, naan, or garlic bread pair wonderfully with this dish.
 If your bread requires oven preparation, it would help to start preheating it at the same time when the eggs are taken out of the fridge.

 - Check the eggs frequently to ensure they are at your preferred consistency.
 The goal is to have whites set while having the yolk slightly runny, but if you prefer the eggs to be well done, that’s okay too.

 To prepare this dish in advance and to make your life as simple as possible, you can make most of it ahead of time for an easy breakfast or brunch for the day after (up to 2 days).
 Simply prepare the sauce up until the point where the eggs are added, then let it cool and transfer to your fridge.